by John Bealle

 - over 200 sessions of conference presentations

-- conference headquarters – the Millennium Hotel in downtown Cincinnati.
+- conference headquarters – the Millennium and Hyatt Hotels in downtown Cincinnati.

 - exhibit room with organization and publisher displays and a silent auction